NRI Income Tax & Compliance

 An intimation under Section 143(1) is sent to every taxpayer once their income tax return has been successfully processed.

-This process is automated and involves a verification of arithmetical accuracy, using the information available to the department.
+This process is automated and involves verifying arithmetical accuracy using the information available to the department.
 Also, the details included in the return, and compliance with income laws.
 By using all this information, the system generates a comparison report.

-This automation reduces the manual workload of the income tax officers significantly.
+This automation significantly reduces the manual workload of income tax officers.
 The following are the main situations for receiving an intimation under Section 143(1):

 letter of intimation under section 143(1)